derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch5_Equipment.md

 This potion restores the same as both a red and green potion combined (calculate both their effects).
 You can keep up to 6 uses in a bottle.

 **Fairy's Spirit - 200 Gold**
 Functions the same as a Red Potion, except only one can be kept in a bottle.
 If the bearer's HP falls below 1, the effect is activated immediately after damage is dealt.
-If the player is unstable, their condition is stablized.
+If the player is unstable, their condition is stabilized.

 **Green Potion - 100 Gold**
 A character who drinks this magical green liquid regains up to 1d4+2 sorcery points worth of spell slots, as long as they have empty spell slots to gain.
 This can be used by any class with spell slots.
 For Warlocks, this always restores exactly one spell slot.
 You can keep up to 6 uses in a bottle.
 Drinking or administering a potion takes an action.